Skip to main content

 └── Path 3: Developer working on new/unsynced repo

-└── /acme:connect or manual plugin install
+└── /ab connect or manual plugin install

 Path 1: Managed Settings (Compliance + Plugin Auto-Install)